mtmcphail/Election_Analysis/README.md

 This would be a cleaner format for the election data and ultimately easier to analyze.
 With sample input data like this, one initial change in the code would be to ***utilize the variable, header***.
 In the current code, the statement ```header = next(reader)``` is used to basically advance the file reader to the second line of data to start reading in the election results.
 With the expansion of the input data, **the "header" variable can dynamically determine the keys for each dictionary representing each election item**.

-As the data is expanded, the scope of this current code needs to as well; but the good news is that Python is very capable of handling these larger projects!
+As the data is expanded, the scope of this current code needs to as well; but the good news is that Python is very capable of handling these larger projects.